veovera/enhanced-rtmp/docs/enhanced/enhanced-rtmp-v2.md

 ¦                     ¦                           ¦and [audio|video]FourCcInfoMap properties to handle cases where a  ¦                                                      ¦
 ¦                     ¦                           ¦client has not yet transitioned to using the new properties.       ¦                                                      ¦
 +---------------------+---------------------------+-------------------------------------------------------------------+------------------------------------------------------+
-¦videoFourCcInfoMap,  ¦Object                     ¦The [audio|video]FourCcInfoMap property is designed to enable      ¦e.g., 1                                               ¦
+¦videoFourCcInfoMap,  ¦Object                     ¦The [audio|video]FourCcInfoMap properties are designed to enable   ¦e.g., 1                                               ¦
 ¦audioFourCcInfoMap   ¦                           ¦setting capability flags for each supported codec in the context of¦videoFourCcInfoMap = {                                ¦
 ¦                     ¦                           ¦E-RTMP streaming.
 A FourCC key is a four-character code used to    ¦  // can forward any video codec                      ¦
 ¦                     ¦                           ¦specify a video or audio codec.
 The names of the object properties ¦  "*": FourCcInfoMask.CanForward,                     ¦